Robert E. Hecht: Career

 Hecht made his first significant sales in the 1950s, including the dispersal of the collection of Ludwig Curtius, former director of the German Archaeological Institute in Rome, and later the sale of a late 6th century BCE red figure vase to the Metropolitan Museum of Art.
 In the 1960s and 1970s he reached a pre-eminent position in the trade.
 Known throughout the museum world for his scholarship and his 'eye' for antiquities, he sold to all the world's major museums including the British Museum, the Louvre, the Metropolitan, the Ny Carlsberg Glyptotek, the Museum of Fine Arts, Boston, and to many private collectors all over the world.
 Other dealers tended to give him first refusal on their 'finds'.

 It was a period when major museums and serious collectors in Europe, the U.S., and Japan did not feel it their responsibility to enforce the export laws of southern European countries.
 Hecht always worked on the assumption that it was the preservation and study of ancient art that really mattered, not provenance.

-In the 1970s Bruce McNall was his "secret United States partner."
+In the 1970s Bruce McNall was Hecht's "secret United States partner" according to Metropolitan Museum of Art director Thomas Hoving.
+McNall was a film producer and sports executive based in Los Angeles who owned the Los Angeles Kings of the National Hockey League (NHL) and served on the NHL Board of Governors.
+In 1994, McNall pleaded guilty to five counts of conspiracy and fraud, and admitted to bilking six banks out of $236 million over a ten-year period.